 You are expected to attend all lecture classes and labs regularly.
 You are also responsible for materials covered during your absences.
 Instructors may be willing to consult with you for makeup assignments, but it is your responsibility to contact the instructor.
 Class attendance is monitored daily.
 Although it is your responsibility to drop a course for nonattendance, the instructor has the authority to drop you for excessive absences.
 You may be dropped from a course after accumulating absences in excess of 12.5 percent of the total hours of instruction (lecture and lab).
-For this 4 credit-hour lecture class meeting 6 hours per week, you can be dropped after 12 hours of absence.
+For this 4 credit-hour lecture class meeting 6 hours per week, you can be dropped after 12 hours of absence (4 class periods).

-Withdrawal Policy: The deadline for withdrawal is October 30, 2015.
+Withdrawal Policy: Last Day to withdrawal is Friday October 28, 2016.